legendschwab/cmor438individual/Unsupervised Machine Learning/1. K-Means Clustering/README.md

 However, I also want to explore another method for evaluating the success of our clustering algorithm.

-There should be 2 goals with clustering algorithms:
+The intuition is that there are 2 goals with clustering algorithms:
 1. Intragroup Similarity: Elements within each cluster should be as similar to each other as possible
 2. Intergroup Differences: Elements from different clusters should be as different from each other as possible